The book is 428 pages and has 176 maps, figures and tables. Availabe at all Amazon sites.

 The population in Fennoscandia behaves according to the principles in the Abundant Center Hypothesis.
 There is an exceptionally high immigration rate from the source population in Russia, and it is reason to believe that the variation in this rate over time decides the fluctuations in the trends in Fennoscandia and the rest of Europe, and hence where the periphery runs at any given time.

-During the decline in Fennoscandia throughout the last 50 years, the gravitational center in the population has moved increasingly further north in Sweden and around the Bay of Bothnia back into Finland - backwards along the original colonization route from Finnish Karelia.
+During the population reduction in Fennoscandia throughout the last 50 years, the gravitational center has moved increasingly further north in Sweden and around the Bay of Bothnia back into Finland - backwards along the original colonization route from Finnish Karelia.

 In 2009, with a Swedish population estimated at 6.300 pairs, 92% was situated north of the 61st parallel, 80% in the three northernmost counties.
 In 2012 the national estimate had decreased to 3.700 pairs - and the proportion in the three northern counties predictably increased to 87.7%.

-A review of the the range boundaries over the last 227 years gives a distinct impression that the eastern part of the range is as broken up as the western - it is just lacking in detailed information.
+A review of the the range boundary over the last 227 years from 9 different sources (A - I) gives a distinct impression that the eastern part of the range is as broken up as the western - it is just lacking in detailed information.

 It has been claimed - and is still claimed both in current scientific literature and on popular sites like Wikipedia - that 80.000 - 200.000 Ortolan buntings were captured in Cyprus every year and exported to Europe as delicacies for the table.
 This myth was debunked by the German ornithological pioneer Johan Friedrich Naumann already 200 years ago, in 1824.
 It was reconfirmed as a myth in 1911, and later observations (1968, 2003-2013 and 2021) have also reconfirmed that this is incorrect.
 All small birds caught for the table were labeled "ortolans" and the author found 34 species and subspecies which had been assigned this name.